upidapi/NixOs/README.md

 > incomplete and or broken.
 And as in any other code, there is definetly a ton
 > of mistakes sprinkled throughout the code :(.
 >
-> I'm not gonna tell you not to try to boot it, but I'll warn you that there's a
+> I'm not gonna tell you not to just run it, but I'll warn you that there's a
 > good chance that it will break.
 This config is made for my machines, that have
 > their own quirks.
 So make sure you backup your data before trying.
 >
-> I'd urge you against taking significant parts out of the config without making
+> You should probably avoid taking major parts of the code since it kinda
-> sure that you understand why it works, how it does that, (and what it actually
+> cripples your ability to make quick changes to it.
+And if you do, make
-> does).
-Credit is nice, but not at all a requirement.
+> sure that you have some sort of overarching understanding of what it does.
 <!----------------------this comment is 80 characters wide--------------------->

 If there's anything you take out of this, (both figuratively and literally)